 NUMBER AND POPULATION SERVED: The population of focus for the proposed program is homeless male and female adults (18+) who reside in Pinellas County, have a substance use disorder (many will be chronic inebriates), as well as, a co-occurring mental health condition, have been charged with a crime, and consent to participate in a shelter/treatment program in lieu of serving jail time.
 These adults will present one or more risk factors associated with relapse and recidivism (e.g., homelessness, trauma, involvement in the criminal justice system, unemployment, etc.).
-The program will serve up to 100 unduplicated individuals annually or up to 300 individuals over a 36-month period.
+The program will serve 100 unduplicated individuals annually or 300 individuals over a 36-month period.

-EXPECTED OUTCOMES: The lead organization and its partner understand that the primary goal of the CJMHSA Reinvestment Grant is to divert high-risk individuals from arrest, prosecution, or incarceration to treatment and support services.
+EXPECTED OUTCOMES: The lead organization and its partners understand that the primary goal of the CJMHSA Reinvestment Grant is to divert high-risk individuals from arrest, prosecution, or incarceration to treatment and support services.
 Process and outcome data related to the performance measures will be collected and reported on over the 36-month program period to ensure the goal is achieved.
-To this end, the lead organization and its partner will include a plan in the grant application for how the project will monitor the achievement of performance measures and overall project effectiveness.
+To this end, the lead organization and its partners will include a plan in the grant application for how the project will monitor the achievement of performance measures and overall project effectiveness.
 An information system will also be developed to track individuals during their involvement with the program and for at least one year after discharge, including but not limited to, arrests, receipt of benefits, employment, and stable housing.
 The lead organization will work with Pinellas County and the Public Safety Coordinating Council to facilitate data sharing.
-In the grant application, the lead organization and its partners will outline the methods for collecting data on the outcomes listed below:
+In the grant application, the lead organization and its partners will outline the objectives that will help to realize the annual outcomes identified below.

-- The percent of participants will not be arrested while enrolled in the program. - The percent of participants will not be arrested within one year following program discharge. - The percent of participants not residing in a stable housing at program admission will reside in a stable housing environment within 90 days of program admission. - The percent of participants will reside in a stable housing environment one year following program discharge. - The percent of participants not employed at program admission, and who are physically and mentally able to be employed, who will be employed full or part time within 180 days of program admission. - The percent of participants who are physically and mentally able to be employed will be employed full or part time one year following program discharge. - The percent of participants who will be assisted in obtaining social security or other benefits for which they may be eligible but were not receiving at program admission. - The percent of participants who will be diverted from a State Mental Health Treatment Facility. - The percent of participants who will exhibit one or more decreases in risk domains (i.e., housing, employment, health, substance abuse, finances, etc.) at discharge as evidenced by a pre-and post-risk assessment tool administered by the treatment provider.
+- Eighty percent (80%) of participants will not be arrested while enrolled in the program. - Seventy percent (70%) of participants will not be arrested within one year following program discharge. - Eighty percent (80%) of participants not residing in a stable housing at program admission will reside in a stable housing environment within 90 days of program admission. - Eighty percent (80%) of participants will reside in a stable housing environment one year following program discharge. - Eighty-five percent (85%) of participants not employed at program admission, and who are physically and mentally able to be employed, will be employed full or part time within 180 days of program admission. - Eighty-five percent (85%) of participants who are physically and mentally able to be employed will be employed full or part time one year following program discharge. - Ninety percent (90%) of participants will be assisted in obtaining social security or other benefits for which they may be eligible but were not receiving at program admission. - Ten percent (10%) of participants will be diverted from a State Mental Health Treatment Facility. - Ninety percent (90%) of participants will exhibit one or more decreases in risk domains (i.e., housing, employment, health, substance abuse, finances, etc.) at discharge as evidenced by a pre-and post-risk assessment tool administered by the treatment provider.